snap-stanford/snap-python/doc/source/reference/GetLeadEigVec.rst

 Return value:

 - :class:`TFltV`, a vector of floats
-    A leading eigenvector of the adjacency matrix representing the given *Graph*.
+    The leading eigenvector of the adjacency matrix representing the given graph.

-The following example shows how to get leading eigenvector of the adjacency matrix for :class:`TUNGraph`::
+The following example shows how to get the leading eigenvector of the adjacency matrix for :class:`TUNGraph`::

     import snap